Caleydo/tourdino/README.md

 # Touring
-A library to calculate and visualize similarity measures.
+A TypeScript library to calculate and visualize similarity measures.

 ## Similarity Measures
 Similarities between sets of items as well as attributes are supported.